GallVp/emgGO/docs/edtaExplained.md

 <em>Fig 2.
 Plot of the filtered sample sEMG signal.</em>
 </p>

-**The `plotEMG` function:** emgGo toolbox also has a handy function for plotting the data.
+**The `plotEMG` function:** emgGo toolbox also a handy function for plotting the data.
 This function *emgGO/plotters/plotEMG* can automatically do a lot of things in the background such as assigning axis labels.
 The same plot as shown in figure 2 can be obtained as follows using `plotEMG` function with the result plotted in figure 3.
 Note the *showRectifiedEmg* flag is set to zero as by default the `plotEMG` function sets this flag to 1 and shows the rectified signal.
 The *yLabel* is also set to *Amplitude (uV)* as by default it is set to *Amplitude*.
 This function can also plot multi-channel data and has a number of additional features which we will see in action later.

 ```MATLAB
 >> options.showRectifiedEmg = 0;